 Note that this article applies only to MC Trade clients who have purchased a Premium Website.
 Click here to learn more.

-- Spacing: Makes minor adjustments to the amount of white space around the picture.
+- Use spacing the tweak the amount of space around the image.